jconorgrogan/Informational-Constructivism/README.md

    → Registration = persistence of δ(x, y) = 1 as a usable structure.

 2. **Registration implies comparison between states.**
-   → Recognition of “something changed” means δ(A, B) = 1 must be distinguishable from δ(A, B) = 0.
+   → Recognition of “something changed” means the system must distinguish between two registered states.
+   → This involves comparing δ(A, B) = 1 (distinguished) versus δ(A, B) = 0 (not distinguished = no distinction registered).
-   → This defines meta-distinction: a distinction between distinction outcomes.

 3. **Comparison requires that prior outcomes remain structurally accessible.**
    → This necessitates a memory condition:
    → Not temporal memory, but **closure under re-application of δ** —
-     i.e., past distinctions must remain distinguishable within the current structure.
+     i.e., prior distinctions must remain available to be re-distinguished within the current structure.

 4. **Multiple distinguishable registrations require structural separability.**
-   → If δ(D₁, D₂) = 1, then D₁ and D₂ must remain addressable as distinct.
+   → If δ(D₁, D₂) = 1, then D₁ and D₂ must remain individually addressable.
    → This entails **Operational Ordering (O)**: distinguishable states induce a partial order.
+   → This ordering need not be total — some distinctions may be incomparable,
+     reflecting non-commutativity or complementarity in structure (e.g., quantum measurements).

 5. **The induced partial order over registered distinctions is time.**
-   → **Time is not assumed**; it emerges as the directed structure of registered distinction-relations.
+   → **Time is not assumed**; it emerges as the directed structure of distinguishability among registered outcomes.
-   → Time = the invariant order imposed by distinguishability among registered outcomes.
+   → Time = the invariant relational order induced by structural difference.

 6. **For comparisons to be coherent, a stable evaluative frame must exist.**
-   → This is **identity**: the system’s structure that persists across distinctions.
+   → This is **identity**: the persistent structure across distinction cycles.
    → Identity is not assumed; it is defined by fixed-point stability under δ.

 7. **Identity necessitates contrast.**